mmcbride1/python-coretemp/README.md

 Core Mean: 72.5
 ===============================================
 ```
-This file will be recycled when reaching a size of 1 MB.
-The ability to choose an expanded recycle interval and also archive coretemp log files will be available in the next release.
+This file will be recycled when reaching a size of 1 MB (which equates to running the monitor over a 7 day week uniterrupted on the default schedule).
+The ability to choose an expanded recycle interval and also archive coretemp log files will be available in an another release.
+In the mean time, users wishing to archive log files may use a log manager such as `logwatch`, etc or set up a bash process to compress and store coretemp log files when needed.

 2. `/var/log/coretemp_error.log` - Records any exception/error perpetuated by the coretemp polling/notification process.
 Examples may be bad confiuration, mail server connection issues, etc. This file must be manually recycled.